DavidVargasxyz/davidvargasxyz.github.io/content/linux/Shell and Environment Variables.md

 		- Working directory
 	- \\$
 		- End of command prompt
-- command whose output you want assigned to a variable must be encapsulated within either backticks `hostname` or parentheses $(hostname).
+- Command whose output you want assigned to a variable must be encapsulated within either backticks `hostname` or parentheses $(hostname).